c3d/xl/doc/HANDBOOK_2-evaluation.md

    parsing, to generate parse tree nodes representing binary data.
    >  **NOTE** this is not currently implemented.

-The need to process `import` statements during parsing means that it's not possible in XL to have computed `import` statements.
+The need to process `use` statements during parsing means that it's not possible in XL to have computed `use` statements.
 The name of the module must always be evaluated at compile-time.

 > **RATIONALE** An alternative would have been to allow computed
-> `import` statement, but disallow `syntax` in them.
+> `use` statement, but disallow `syntax` in them.
 However, for
-> convenience, `import` names look like `XL.CONSOLE.TEXT_IO` and not,
+> convenience, `use` names look like `XL.CONSOLE.TEXT_IO` and not,
 > say, `"xl/console/text_io.xs"`, so there is no obvious way to
 > compute them anyway.